Sudan strikes deal with UAE firms for $6 billion port

 The port of Abu Amama will include an international airport, a network of internal roads and a power station, among other features, said Sudanese Finance Minister Gibreel Ibrahim, who was at the signing.

-The site will cover more than 400,000 acres, marking a ‘’special economic zone'' for trade and business between the Sudanese government and the two UAE businesses.
+The site will be a ‘’special economic zone'' for trade and business between the Sudanese government and the two UAE businesses.
 No time frame for Abu Amama's construction was provided.

 The UAE, along with the United States, The United Kingdom and Saudi Arabia helped broker last week’s framework deal after facilitating months of cross-party talks.
 The Gulf state has been a leading investor in Sudan in recent years, an ally of its military generals and a large consumer of Sudanese gold.